 Writing winning bids and tenders is critical for any law firm looking to retain, grown and explain their client base.
 Whilst completing and submitting a legal tender is a straight forward process, writing a winning legal tender and being appointed is a challenge all firms face.
-Here are five strategies to increase your prospects of success.
+Here are three strategies to increase your prospects of success.

 Play to your strengths and grow the client